 According to social media addiction statistics, this has been one of the best way to getting yourself rid of this ugly addiction.

-Notifications can directly effect your temper since you won’t be able to do the task at hand once you indulge in checking social media.
+Notifications can directly affect your temper since you won’t be able to do the task at hand once you indulge in checking social media.

 Limiting Your Time